vchu/hri7633/sensor_streams/cob_people_perception/README.md

 Capture face images:
 `rosrun cob_people_detection people_detection_client`
-Then input 5 -> 1 -> 20.
+Then input 5 -> 1 -> 20 to change incoming image rate.
-Then 1.
-Note that because of the recognition algorithm, more than 1 face/human must be trained before recognition.
+Then 1 to capture images.
+Note that because of the recognition algorithm, more than 1 faces/humans must be trained before recognition.

 After image capturing, run `roslaunch cob_people_detection people_detection.launch`, model will be automatically trained and loaded.